NBarricelli/tech-journey/AZ-900/Notes/Cloud Computing and Services.md

 | Application takes a while to ***spin up*** | | Application code only ***executes when invokes*** |

 #### **Serverless Azure Apps**
 - **Logic App**: A cloud service that allows you to schedule, automate, and orchestrate tasks, business processes, and workflows.
 Allows you to connect and integrate hundreds of pre-built connectors for Microsoft and 3rd party services.
+Very similar to Power Automate, but allows much more control.
+Common triggers include:
+  - When an email arrives...
+  - When a file is added to OneDrive...
+  - When a post is created in a SharePoint...
+- **Functions**: An event-driven, compute-on-demand experience that allows you to run small pieces of code (functions) without having to manage infrastructure.
+You create functions that respond to events or triggers, and Azure will automatically handle scaling, hosting, and resource management.
+Common triggers include:
+  - HTTP request
-- **Functions**:
+  - Timer
-- **Event Grid**:
+  - Queue message
+- **Event Grid**: Enables you to manage events and event routing across many different Azure services and applications.
+It works on the principle of **publishers** (emit events) and **subscribers** (react to events).
+One a subscription is created, Event Grid will **push** events to the configured destination.
+Common use cases include:
+  - Trigger a Function when a file is upload to Blob Storage
+  - Notify services when a resource changes in Azure